xregistry/spec/core/primer.md

 - if/when we support serializing in non-json formats, we'll need to define the serialization rules.
 E.g. when attributes appear as xml attributes vs nested elements
+- when hasdocument=false, we might need to talk about when ?meta appears on the various URLs (self, latestversionurl, location,...).
+Right now its presence will match what was used in the request (either explicitly or implicity).
+  So GET resource?meta or GET group?inline both ask for metadata